 Bumthang Cultural Trek with Ura Festival

-This 3 day Bumthang Cultural Trek is your opportunity to make your fantasies work out, from exploring the cultural heritage of Bhutan to challenging yourself and finding both the greatness of the nature and your own latent capacity.
+This 3 days Bumthang Cultural Trek is your opportunity to make your fantasies work out, from exploring the cultural heritage of Bhutan to challenging yourself and finding both the greatness of nature and your own latent capacity.
 This tour also gives you the opportunity to witness Ura festival scheduled from 13th to 17th may 2022.